About Alcohol Facts

 Alcohol Abuse and Alcoholism: Alcohol Deaths

 Chronic alcohol abuse and alcoholism can lead to a number of alcohol deaths.
-In some instances,
+In some instances, chronic and

-instances, such as cancer, the association may be indirect, but fatal nonetheless.
+as cancer, the association may be indirect, but fatal nonetheless.

-In other words, repeated excessive drinking may lead to cancer, which eventually leads to the
+In other words, repeated excessive drinking may lead to cancer, which eventually leads to the individual's

-The key point in all of this is the following: alcohol deaths are responsible for thousands if not
+The key point in all of this is the following: alcohol deaths are responsible for thousands if not millions of

-millions of people every year losing their lives directly or indirectly due to chronic, abusive drinking.
+people every year losing their lives directly or indirectly due to chronic, abusive drinking.

 Alcohol Deaths From a Direct Causation Perspective

 In some instances, alcohol abuse and alcoholism are directly responsible for alcohol deaths.
+Examples include

-The "alcohol facts" are, however, that engaging in binge drinking even once can result in an
+The "alcohol facts" are, however, that engaging in binge drinking even once can result in an alcohol overdose.

 Alcohol Deaths From an Indirect Causation Perspective

 In most instances, abusive and excessive alcohol consumption indirectly leads to alcohol deaths.
+Keep in mind,

-Indeed, if alcoholics drink hard enough and long enough, it is almost a guarantee that they will
+Indeed, if alcoholics drink hard enough and long enough, it is almost a guarantee that they will lose their

-lose their lives to an alcohol-related medical condition, illness, or disease.
+lives to an alcohol-related medical condition, illness, or disease.

-The following list represents the various kinds of cancer that are directly or indirectly caused by
+The following list represents the various kinds of cancer that are directly or indirectly caused by chronic

-alcohol abuse and/or alcoholism.
+abuse and/or alcoholism.

 The following is a list non-cancerous medical conditions, diseases, and illnesses caused directly or indirectly